vowsjs/vows/README.md

     var vows = require('vows'),
         assert = require('assert');

-    vows.describe('Deep Thought').addVows(function () {
+    vows.describe('Deep Thought').addVows({
+        'An instance of DeepThought': {
+            topic: new DeepThought,

-        question('what is the answer to the universe?').addVow(function (answer) {
+            'should know the answer to the ultimate question of life': function (deepThought) {
-            assert.equals(answer, 42);
-        }, 'it should know the answer to the ultimate question of life');
+                assert.equal (deepThought.question('what is the answer to the universe?'), 42);
+            }
+        }
     });

-In the example above, `question()` would be a function which returns an `EventEmitter`.
-When the `"success"` event is emitted, the function passed to `addVow` is run, and the results output to the console.

-Vows are run as soon as the promise completes, so the order in which they are run is undefined.
+Documenation coming soon.
+For now, have a look at the tests in <http://github.com/cloudhead/resourcer> to get an idea.

 installation
 ------------